 - Neurotmesis: This is the worst type of nerve damage.
 In fact, crushing, stretching, or laceration may result.
 Also, it could be permanent unless it gets repaired.
 Repair is achieved by immobilizing the limb or with surgery.

 The dog bite victim's concern is nerve damage that exists that is causing loss of sensation or movement in hands and fingers.
 Also, this kind of debilitation affects the ability to work, daily activities, and quality of life.

 If diagnosed as Neurotmesis, surgery won't completely restore health.
 Recovery remains expensive.
 Also, it could take a long time to heal or recover as much as possible.

-When a person suffers a dog bite, there are injuries such as lacerations, fractures, nerve damage, and even the risk of infection to heal from.
+When a person suffers a dog bite, there are injuries such as lacerations, fractures, nerve damage, and even the risk of infection that need healing, and a considerable period of convalescence.
 Then there is the emotional trauma that is present.
-All of this can be difficult to handle and on top of it, is the financial hardship for the victim and the family.
+All of this can be difficult to handle.
+And on top of it is a financial hardship for the victim and the family.

 If someone suffered harm in a dog bite attack, the legal right to compensation exists.
 Our dog bite attorneys can provide excellent representation.
 And we do so to assist in recovering the economic damages you deserve.
 Money may exist for medical expenses, lost wages, and pain and suffering.

-The law firm provides a free consultation to discuss your claim.
+The Ehline Law Firm Personal Injury Attorneys, APLC provides a free consultation to discuss your claim.
 Also, we charge no upfront fees for our services until we make a recovery in your case.